In C++ a lambda function is a compact syntax for defining anonymous functions, without the need to declare it explicitly as a traditional function.

 - Parameters: List of input parameters, separated by commas if there is more than one.

-- Return Type: Type of value returned by the lambda, optional if the type can be deduced.
+- Return type: Type of value that the lambda returns, optional if the type is deducible.

 - Body: The code that executes when the lambda is invoked.